peteryuX/esrgan-tf2/README.md

 ## Data Preparing
 :beer:

-All datasets used in this repository follow the [offcial implement](https://github.com/open-mmlab/mmsr/blob/master/datasets/DATASETS.md) as same as possible.
+All datasets used in this repository follow the [official implement](https://github.com/open-mmlab/mmsr/blob/master/datasets/DATASETS.md) as same as possible.
 This code focus on implementation of x4 version.

 ### Training Dataset